makeplans/makeplans-api/readme.md

 All parameters that are not input for creating or updating objects should be sent as normal URL parameters.
 Example: `/bookings?page=2&resources_id=1`.

+## Date handling

+All dates are specified in the ISO 8601 format.
+Timezone is included in the output and specified by the account.
+It is not necessary to specify timezone in the input as the account timezone will be used.
+The date format is also parsed based on the date format specified on the client.

+## Custom data

+Custom data are stored as key/value.
+All values are stored as strings.
+Custom data can be added to booking and person.

 ## Authentication

 MakePlans uses HTTP Basic Auth.
 The client has to enable the API first and you will find the API-Key in the account settings.
 The API-Key is the username and there is no password.
 MakePlans uses SSL and all requests over http will be redirected to https.